 <Other Team> In August 2006, he played in the NH Hotels event featuring the older Experience Team vs Youth team (easily won by the Youth team 28–22), and was equal top scorer with Alexander Beliavsky with 6.5/10.

-<Standard>: 2851, making him the world #1 ranked player.
-By the end of the April 2016 rating period, he will have been world number one for a total of 69 months.
+By the end of the January 2018 rating period, Carlsen will have been world number one for a total of 90 months.
 He holds the record for the longest period as the world's top ranked Junior (U20) - 36 months - from 1 January 2008 until 31 December 2010.
 He was also both world number one junior and world number one player for the first 10 months of 2010.
 Furthermore, he holds the record for the highest rating acquired by any player aged 13, and 17 through to 24 inclusive.